Akdenizg/maritime-chatter-generation/README.md

 The maritime industry handles over 80% of global trade by volume, but safety is compromised by human errors.
 This project addresses the lack of open-source Automatic Speech Recognition (ASR) datasets for maritime radio communication by using Large Language Models (LLMs) to generate synthetic maritime distress calls, which can be converted to audio using Text-to-Speech systems.

 We use **Llama 3.1 8B** with an adapted [Self-Instruct method](https://doi.org/10.48550/arXiv.2212.10560) to augment manually created seed instances.
-The model is fine-tuned using:
+The model is fine-tuned using Low-Rank Adaptation (LoRA).
-- **Low-Rank Adaptation (LoRA)**
-- **Prompt Tuning**

-Evaluation metrics include format correctness, information accuracy, and uniqueness.
+Evaluation metrics include format accuracy, information accuracy, and uniqueness.

 📘 See `Methodology.md` for detailed technical information.